rickmanley-nc/laptop-configure/README.md

 ## Remaining Items to Complete

-- list out each variable to update
+- update Vars section of Readme
+- Update global vars to make it more human readable
+- Pull create-libvirt-network variables to global... need to change variable names to match with 'Operations'
 - add VPN configuration
 - add NIST datastream files